apolloio/apollo-api-docs/source/includes/_ratelimits.md

 Header name | Description | Example
 ----------- | ----------- | -----------
-x-daily-requests-left | the total requests left for the current 24 hour period |  295 x-daily-usage | the total requests used for the current 24 hour period | 5 x-hourly-requests-left | the total requests left for the current 60 minute period | 95 x-hourly-usage | the total requests used for the current 60 minute period | 5 x-minute-requests-left | the total requests left for the current 60 second period | 45 x-minute-usage | the total requests used for the current 60 second period | 5 x-rate-limit-daily | based on your plan | 300 x-rate-limit-hourly | based on your plan | 100 x-rate-limit-minute | based on your plan | 50
+x-daily-requests-left | The total requests left for the current 24 hour period |  295 x-daily-usage | The total requests used for the current 24 hour period | 5 x-hourly-requests-left | The total requests left for the current 60 minute period | 95 x-hourly-usage | The total requests used for the current 60 minute period | 5 x-minute-requests-left | The total requests left for the current 60 second period | 45 x-minute-usage | The total requests used for the current 60 second period | 5 x-rate-limit-daily | Based on your plan | 300 x-rate-limit-hourly | Based on your plan | 100 x-rate-limit-minute | Based on your plan | 50